-The owner originally submitted applications to permit four detached homes on the subject site and requested numerous exceptions to the existing by-law to accommodate the development.
+Planning and Developm BACKGROUND: ent Committee- 3 -June 2, 201The owner originally submitted applications to permit four detached homes on the subject site and requested numerous exceptions to the existing by-law to accommodate the development.
 On December 23, 2014, the owner appealed the applications to the Ontario Municipal Board (OMB) due to the failure by Council to make a decision within the time periods prescribed under the Planning Act.
 An OMB hearing is scheduled to commence on July 15 for 3 days.
 A community meeting was held by Ward 7 Councillor, Nando Iannicca on May 19, 2015 at which the applicant presented a revised proposal for 3 detached homes on the subject lands.
 On May 20, 2015, the applicant revised the applications to permit 3 detached homes and these have been circulated for technical comments.
 Given that the original applications have been appealed to the OMB, and a hearing has been scheduled, a combined Information and Supplementary Report is being brought forward to Planning and Development Committee to allow for public input and to ensure sufficient time for Council to provide appropriate direction to Legal Services prior to any hearing.
-It is is appropriate to obtain Council's position on the revised applications for representation at any OMB proceedings in this matter in order to settle the appeal on the basis of the revised applications.

-THE PROPERTY AND THE NEIGHBOURHOOD
+It is appropriate to obtain Council's position on the revised applications for representation at any OMB proceedings in this matter in order to settle the appeal or the basis of the revised applications.
+COMMENTS: THE PROPERTY AND THE NEIGHBOURHOOD